matheuslameque/ecommerce-project/costs/COST_ESTIMATION.md

 ### 📌 Cost Reduction Strategies

-- **Use of Spot Instances**: Reduces EC2 costs without compromising availability.
+- **Use of Saving Plans for instances**: Knowing the fixed period of use of the instances and having the budget to pay upfront, it is possible to sustantially reduce EC2 costs without compromising availability.
 - **Aurora Serverless**: Automatic database scaling, avoiding high fixed costs.
 - **CloudFront**: Reduces direct requests to EC2, optimizing bandwidth.
 - **Auto Scaling**: Ensures only the necessary capacity is active during low-demand periods.